fastapi/fastapi/docs/alternatives.md

 One of the main features needed by API systems is data "<abbr title="also called marshalling, convertion">serialization</abbr>" which is taking data from the code (Python) and converting it into something that can be sent through the network.
 For example, converting an object containing data from a database into a JSON object.
 Converting `datetime` objects into strings, etc.

 Another big feature needed by APIs is data validation, making sure that the data is valid, given certain parameters.
 For example, that some field is an `int`, and not some random string.
-This is specially useful for incoming data.
+This is especially useful for incoming data.

 Without a data validation system, you would have to do all the checks by hand, in code.